chevere/docs/developer/standard/quality.md

 All Chevere software **must** be documented.

-We use [docs-deploy](https://github.com/chevere/docs-deploy), which is our own documenting system.
+We use [docs-deploy](https://github.com/chevere/docs-deploy) documenting system.

 ## PHPStan Level 9